 Choosing the Right Child Support Lawyers in Easton, Pennsylvania doesn’t have to be hard.

-A custodial parent is entitled to child support until the child graduates from school or reaches the age of 18, whichever occurs later.
-If the child suffers from a serious mental or physical condition, the non-custodial parent may be liable for a longer period of time.
-The amount of support due in a Pennsylvania child support case is based upon the monthly earning capacity or net (after taxes) income of both parents.
+In Pennsylvania, a custodial parent is entitled to child support until the child graduates from school or reaches the age of 18, whichever is later.
+In cases where the child has a serious mental or physical condition, the non-custodial parent may be required to provide support for an extended period.
+The support amount in a Pennsylvania child support case is determined based on the monthly earning capacity or net income (after taxes) of both parents.

-Child Support is awarded by the court to the party or parent who has custody of a child or children, whether or not they are a parent of the child.
-Typically, only biological parents of a child are liable for Child Support but in some rare circumstances Child Support may also be able to be sought from people other than parents who have previously acted, or attempted to act, in a parental role.
+Child Support is typically awarded by the court to the custodial parent, regardless of whether they are the biological parent of the child.
+While typically only biological parents are liable for Child Support, in certain rare circumstances, individuals who have previously acted or attempted to act in a parental role may also be held responsible for Child Support.

-Contact our Child Support Lawyers in Easton, Pennsylvania today to review your Pennsylvania child support case.
+Reach out to our Child Support Lawyers in Easton, Pennsylvania today for a comprehensive review of your Pennsylvania child support case.
+We’re here to help you navigate the complexities of child support law.

 • Wages